 The state only records the second best employment rate, with a 3.1% increase every year, for the past five years.
 About 58 per cent of the state are Mormons, and the state is robust with tourism sites, like the Bryce Canyon national park that attracts millions of visitors every year.

 The state of Texas provides a tremendous opportunity for businesses because of its consistent competitiveness and huge population.
 With a gross state product of $158 billion, they provide one of the most friendly policies regarding infrastructure, the cost of doing business and innovation.

 Texas also enjoys the profile of housing 109 out of the top 1,000 of the largest private and public companies in the world, including Exxon Mobil, AT&T, and Dell.
 Texas also has a low tax reputation, providing over two million people federal earned income tax credits in 2015.

 The state of Colorado is another business haven for aspiring entrepreneurs.
-With over 38% of its adult education haven attained a college education, businesses have the advantage to hiring the most productive workforce anywhere in the United States.
+Over 38% of its adult population has attained a college education.
+So businesses have the advantage of hiring the most productive workforce anywhere in the United States.

-Colorado also enjoys patronage from the federal government by hosting several federal facilities like the United States Air Force Academy, North American Aerospace Defense Command and more.
+Colorado also enjoys patronage from the federal government by hosting several federal facilities.
+This includes the United States Air Force Academy, North American Aerospace Defense Command and more.